shakfu/py-js/README.md

 ### Alternative Quickstart for Self-contained Python3 Externals

-If you would like a couple of self-contained python3 externals which can be included in standalones you can download the [pre-release](https://github.com/shakfu/py-js/releases) OR even better, you can build your own with the following:
+If you would like a couple of self-contained python3 externals which can be included in standalones you can download the recent [0.1 release]((https://github.com/shakfu/py-js/releases/tag/0.1) OR even better, you can build your own with the following:

 ```bash
 cd py-js/sources/py